JanviManchhani12/delta.demo/README.md

 # delta.demo
-This is the demo repo for the practice
+This is the demo repo for the practice class